Important COVID-19: travel is different

 Paraguay is on the red list for entering England.
 Check what you must do to enter England, Scotland, Wales or Northern Ireland.

 If you’re planning travel to Paraguay, find out what you need to know about coronavirus there in the Coronavirus section.

 During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO’s guidance on foreign travel insurance.

 For information about COVID-19 vaccines, see the Coronavirus page.

-Land border crossings with Brazil are open and international commercial flights are operating to certain locations in Latin America and to Europe (Madrid).
+Land border crossings with Brazil are open and international commercial flights are operating to certain locations in the Americas and to Europe (Madrid).
 There are no direct commercial flights to the UK.

 The British embassy in Paraguay is open, with in-person appointments limited to essential business.
 If you have an urgent consular issue – such as a request for an Emergency Travel Document – you will need to pre-book an appointment online.
 We are not able to respond to British nationals who visit without a pre-booked appointment.